Shemoneh Esrei

 The reading of the yearly Torah cycle came to an end, and a new one began.
 Hallelujah.

-The services lasted about three hours, as the men and women relished in the Word given to our people by YAH Himself through Moses — the most treasured Word YAHUSHUA in the world — the Torah that manifest in the flesh.
+The services lasted about three hours, as the men and women relished in the Word given to our people by GOD Himself through Moses — the most treasured Word YESHUA in the world — the Torah that manifest in the flesh.

 In every synagogue throughout the hundreds of towns and cities across Israel this morning, the men joyfully danced around the bema, proudly holding the sacred Torah Scrolls.